 BMW Motorrad

 The undisputed leader of the German motorcycle industry is the German brand BMW (Bayerische Motoren Werke).
-Founded in 1916 in Bavaria, the concern had several different production lines, mainly producing aircraft engines.
+Founded in 1916 in Bavaria, the concern had several different production lines, mainly aircraft engines.
 The first motorcycle appeared in 1922.
-Thanks to innovative ideas in suspension, frame, and engine, which had no analogs at that time, this model immediately gained worldwide recognition.
+Thanks to innovative ideas in suspension, frame, and engine, which had no analogs then, this model immediately gained worldwide recognition.
 It became a distinctive feature of every brand product.
 The history of BMW Motorrad includes civilian and military motorcycles, the best sports models, enduro, motocross, and touring races.

 Zundapp